ml-archive/blog/source/our-stacks/front-end/index.md

  - [generator-nodes](https://www.github.com/nodes-frontend/generator-nodes) - Our opinionated Yeoman CLI, and the boilerplate for all of our Angular projects.
  - [nodes-component-starter](https://www.github.com/nodes-front-end/nodes-component-starter) - Not every project ends up being an actual product, we often build isolated UI components and small libraries to use in our projects.
 This is our starting point for Open Source projects and comes with Angular, Typescript, semantic-release and slew of other awesome features.
- - [nImage](https://www.github.com/nodes-frontend/nImage) - We use images, alot.
+ - [nImage](https://www.github.com/nodes-frontend/nImage) - We use images, a lot.
 This module enhances images with (lazy-)loading, fallbacks, aspect-ratios and cropping/resizing.
  - [nExceptionHandler](https://www.github.com/nodes-frontend/nExceptionHandler) - This module helps us send errors to external sources so we can keep track of the state of our Angular apps.
  - [nMessages](https://www.github.com/nodes-frontend/) - Just like images, we often need to provide feedback messages for our end users when asyncronous tasks takes place.
 This UI component lets us easliy create toasts or any other kind of messages by providing a manageable LIFO que and the UI to go along.
  - [The setup behind this blog](https://www.github.com/nodesagency/blog) - Built with Hexo, this repository should be interesting for anyone looking for an advanced Hexo setup with lots of great front-end features such as ES6 support, Offline Sync through service-workers, and a lot of preconfigured Hexo speciffic settings.